 Venue: Nairobi, Kenya

-Persons working with NGOs in areas where there is high risk of diarrhoea diseases, Public health officers, trainers of community leaders, community development persons and health officers.
+Persons working with NGOs in areas where there is high risk of Acute Water Diarrhoea diseases, public health officers, trainers of community leaders, community development workers working for NGOs and UN agencies.